MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-III-International-Fishing-Related-Activities/part-300-International-Fisheries-Regulations/subpart-C-Eastern-Pacific-Tuna-Fisheries/section-300.24.md

 (jj) Use a shark line in contravention of § 300.27(l).

-(kk) Activate the transmission equipment attached to a FAD in a location other than on a purse seine vessel at sea as required in § 300.28(b).
+(kk) When deploying a FAD, activate the transmission equipment attached to a FAD in a location other than on a purse seine vessel at sea as required in § 300.28(b).

 (ll) Fail to turn on the tracking equipment for an Active FAD before deploying at sea as required in § 300.28(b).